Henry Royce: Begins manufacturing automobiles

 Despite this Royce decided to proceed and in May 1903 assigned A. J. Adam. a Mr Shipley and Ernie Wooler to assist him in the design, while undertaking the actual construction was Ernie Mills, with the assistance of two electrical apprentices, Thomas Shaw “Tommy” Haldenby (1886-1964) and Eric Platford.
 Using detailed notes and drawings he had made of every component on the Decauville Royce refined everything to create three new cars all bearing the nameplate "Royce".
 They featured a two-cylinder 10 hp engine, three speed gearbox, a differential rather than a chain drive, a more effective radiator, improved exhaust system, improved electrics and improved carburation based on the Krebs system and a larger water tank.
 He also made close attention to reducing his automobile’s overall weight, by using lighter stronger materials and by dispensing with the Decauville’s cast bronze warning bell which weighed 40 lb.
 While most work was done in-house, some work such as heavy forging and the road springs was contracted out.
 The team typically started work at 8am on a Monday and 6.30am on the other weekdays and work right though Friday night until noon on Saturday.

 Testing of the first engine on a dynamo began on 16 September 1903.
 The first assembled car was completed by 1 April 1904 and taken by Royce for a 30 mi drive to his home in Knutsford and back.
-A week later it was dispatched to coachbuilder to have a body fitted.
+A week later it was dispatched to a coachbuilder to have a body fitted.
 The other two cars were completed and fitted with bodies soon after.
 After initially being assigned the first car Claremont was given the second car to use.
 Initially he often had a horse-drawn Hansom cab follow behind in case the car failed to proceed.